 - The property must be maintained and its adaptation should not lead to private use.
 There are certain limits and No individual should be allowed to cross these limits.

-Public Trust Doctrine in India
+Public trust doctrine in India

 The Public trust doctrine in India evolved through landmark judgements.
 The court stated that as we follow the Common law system our constitution includes Public trust doctrine in its jurisprudence.
-The court took procedural and substantive rights seriously and applied this doctrine for the protection of Environment.
+The court took procedural and substantive rights seriously and applied this doctrine for the protection of the environment.
 The court also referred to various articles of the Indian constitution such as article 48A[vi] which made a way through Article 21[vii] by including the right to clean environment under the right to life and Article 39[viii] [DPSP] which states proper distribution of the resources.

 As India does not have specific environmental rights the supreme court went further and emphasised on Public Trust Doctrine.
 There are many such instances like when the supreme court of India declared unauthorised mining causing damage to the environment of that area as illegal as it violated Article 21 of Indian constitution and the court stated that healthy environment is necessary for protecting and safeguarding the rights of the people[ix].
 In another case, High court of Kerala held that government cannot violate Article 21 when a government action caused harm to a freshwater source[x].
 In the Bhopal disaster case, the court linked the right to life and clean environment.
 The public trust doctrine in India restricts the government and the private property rights in India.
 After reading judgments and various interpretations it is not clear how the court invoked public trust doctrine.
 It is not clear whether Public trust doctrine was a part of Indian Jurisprudence or it is included now.
 The court only stated that it is included in the United States through various judgements and the British law also includes this doctrine and we also follow common law as a reason India should also include it.
 However, what court felt was necessary to protect the rights of the citizens and make the state responsible for the protection under the public trust doctrine.